jamesbuckett/ckad-questions/04-ckad-services-networking.md

 spec:
   podSelector:
     matchLabels:
-      tier: app ## Change - Which pod does this Network Policy Apply to i.e. any pod with label tier=web
+      tier: app ## Change - Which pod does this Network Policy Apply to:  tier=app
   policyTypes:
   - Ingress
-  ingress: ## Egress - Traffic outwards from pod with label tier=web
+  ingress: ## Ingress - Traffic inwards from pod with label tier=web
   - from:
     - podSelector:
         matchLabels: